centreon/centreon-documentation/versioned_docs/version-24.04/administration/postfix.md

     Replace `user@isp.com` with a real email address.
 The recipient should receive the test email.

-- If the user has not received the message, check the following log file:
+- If the user has not received the message, check the following log file (if it exists):

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">